iss1977/Laravel-Vue-Survey/README.md

 - defining DefaultLayout to share dashboard menu.
 Creating child routes.
 - implementing route guards
 - implementing Guest Layout and redirects for registred and guest users
+- creating a shared "PageComponent" for Dashboard and Surveys